LeadWoods0902/DandD_Nightmare_Plague/Narrative/Narrative Overview.md

 ## [[Narrative/1 - The Worst days of their lives/2.
 The Librarian's Accord/overview|The Librarian's Accord]]
 Cutting to [[The Copper Cask]] of [[Virmarr]], we are introduced to [[Duska Von Mori]], a librarian of [[Sunmaek]].
 Accompanied by [[Chancellor Sturgis]] and his daughter [[Hinelle]], the trio are waiting upon the arrival of a contact from the city of [[Brokvar]] who is set to guide them the rest of the way to the city.
 The contact, [[Elaine]], is set to arrive in three days time.

+...

+As events reach a climax, a dazed and fatigued character stumbles into the bar prom

 ## [[Narrative/1 - The Worst days of their lives/3.
 Rise From The Ashes/overview|Rise From The Ashes]]
-A week prior to the events that unfolded in the Co
+A week prior to the events that unfolded in the Copper Cask,

 ## [[Narrative/1 - The Worst days of their lives/4.
 The Forging of the Minds/overview|The Forging Of The Minds]]